javiorfo/opensubs/README.md

 # opensubs
-Library to search subtitles from opensubtitles.org
+*Library to search subtitles from opensubtitles.org*

+## Description
 This crate provides a high-level, ergonomic API for searching and retrieving subtitles and related metadata from `opensubtitles.org`.
 It offers both asynchronous and blocking (synchronous) interfaces, with flexible filtering and ordering options.